 You'll need to have a USB-to-Ethernet adapter on hand in order to apply Qubes updates, which will enable Wi-Fi and fix glitchy video rendering and cursor performance.

 Lenovo ThinkPad T14 (2nd-generation)

 The 2nd-generation ThinkPad T14 with an 11th-generation Intel Core processor is a recommended option for the SecureDrop Workstation beginning with Qubes 4.1.
-If you plan to use it, you will want to ensure the BIOS is up-to date by following these instructions: Automatic BIOS Updates.
+If you plan to use it: